straw-hat-team/adr/adrs/0000000000/README.md

 approved ones.
 The ADR Index clearly delineates which ADRs are approved and binding and which are under discussion.

-Beyond this, ADR numbers are assigned arbitrarily using `nanoid` with a limit of `10` character and only numeric character.
-Use `make generate_id` to generate a ADR number.
+Beyond this, ADR numbers are assigned arbitrarily using `nanoid` `limited to 10 character` and `only 0123456789 characters`.

 In general, the editors will generate the next ADR number to assign to a draft ADR.